Configuring the Viewport

 If you are already familiar with the viewport on iOS, read Using the Viewport Meta Tag for details on the viewport tag and Viewport Settings for Web Applications for web application tips.
 Otherwise, read the sections in this chapter in the following order:

-Read Layout and Metrics on iPhone and iPod touch to learn about the available screen space for webpages on small devices.
+Read Safari on iOS Viewport to learn about the available screen space for webpages on small devices.